NYSP says tips are helping narrow their search for missing fatal DWI driver

 “The public has been a huge help with this investigation.
 We get leads several times a week,” said New York State Police Investigator Michael Altieri.

-Altieri says Gibson is now a wanted man and that his information has been shared with federal law enforcement partners, such as the U.S. Marshals Service.
+Altieri says Gibson is now a wanted man, and his information has been shared with federal law enforcement partners such as the U.S. Marshals Service.

-Andrew Gibson is facing 8 and a third to 25 years behind bars.
-He was able to post a hefty 160-thousand-dollar bond to make bail and that’s why he was able to remain free until his February sentencing date.

 “We have a general idea as to where he is at.
 And we are going to bring him to justice,” said Altieri.
 He asks that anyone with information on Gibson’s whereabouts to call their local law enforcement office or the New York State Police, so that he can be taken into custody.